MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/uitest.md

 # Preparing Xamarin.UITests for Upload

 The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework.
-The section below provides instructions for preparing Xamarin.UI tests for upload to App Center Test.
+The section below provides instructions for preparing Xamarin.UITests for upload to App Center Test.

 ## Preparing Xamarin.Android Apps

 > [!IMPORTANT]
 > Running Xamarin.UITest on Windows requires [setting the ANDROID_HOME environment variable with the path to the Android SDK](https://www.360logica.com/blog/how-to-set-path-environmental-variable-for-sdk-in-windows/)

-To prepare a Xamarin.Android app and UITest for submission to App Center for Test:
+To prepare a Xamarin.Android app and Xamarin.UITests for submission to App Center for Test:

 1. Ensure that the app requests the `INTERNET` permission.
 2. Disable **Use Shared Mono Runtime**.
-The Shared Mono Runtime will prevent UITests from running in App Center for Test.
+The Shared Mono Runtime will prevent Xamarin.UITests from running in App Center for Test.

     In Visual Studio 2017, open the project properties, and select the **Android Options** tab.
 In the first section, look for **Packaging Properties**, then uncheck the **Use Shared Runtime** checkbox.